 Muskegon Community College provides a 28-month program that prepares advanced practitioners who earn an Associate of Applied Science Degree (AAS).
 This program is fully accredited by the Committee on Accreditation for Respiratory Care, or CoARC (www.coarc.com).
 The outcomes data for the MCC program (#200329), can be reached by accessing the following webpage: https://coarc.com/students/programmatic-outcomes-data/.
 The outcomes data for the Munson Medical Center Program (program #300016) can be reached by accessing the following webpage: https://coarc.com/students/programmatic-outcomes-data/.

-Muskegon Community College provides one level of training in Respiratory Care, the 28-month Program prepares advanced practitioners who also earn an Associate of Applied Science Degree (AAS).
-This program is fully accredited by the Committee on Accreditation for Respiratory Care, or CoARC (www.coarc.com).
-To view CoARC program outcomes, click here.
-Class sizes generally begin with 20-25 students and courses are sequenced beginning in September of each year.
-Any course such as science or humanities that is not a respiratory care course may be taken prior to entry.
-Enrollment in the program is based on the student meeting the following criteria: overall GPA of 2.0 and proficiency testing in beginning algebra and English.
+Class size is limited to 30 students and courses are sequenced beginning in September of each year.
+Any course that is not a respiratory care course may be taken prior to entry and is highly recommended.
+Enrollment in the program is based on the student meeting the following criteria: overall GPA of 2.0 and proficiency testing in algebra and English.
+However, students that have the non-RT courses completed prior to entry will be given preference over those students that only have the minimum requirements completed.

 The Muskegon Community College Respiratory Therapy Program, 221 S. Quarterline Road Muskegon, MI 49442, is accredited by the Commission on Accreditation for Respiratory Care.